 - Gender Bender: Chalker, natch, but this story was actually written before that was the first thing that came to mind at the mention of Chalker's name.

-- Government Conspiracy: the IMC
+- Government Conspiracy: The IMC.

 - Happiness in Slavery: Misty actually likes being a nymphomaniac prostitute because she's finally getting the attention Victor always craved.
+She's not actually a slave but she might as well be because (pre-restoration) Misty doesn't have the wits to survive on her own outside a brothel.

-- La Résistance: The civilian scientists within IMC subverted, it's all part of the plan.
+- La Résistance: The civilian scientists within IMC.
+Subverted, it's all part of the plan.

 - The Mind Is a Plaything of the Body: Inverted.
 The mind may not be the plaything of the body but reverse can be the case once you've figured out how to adjust it in ways that affect hormone production in order to do things like produce bigger muscles (or in Misty's case bigger boobs).